taltrui/tomasaltrui.dev/src/pages/blog/tanstack-start-app-with-better-auth.md

 );
 ```

-`better-auth` will get the session from the cookies (it is all coming into pieces, right??) and we can use it on the server!
+`better-auth` will get the session from the cookies (it is all coming together, right??) and we can use it on the server!

 ### 6. Auth middleware (AMAZING!!)